 - This area of coastline is also a popular tourist draw-card for the Algarve, with the numerous beaches providing a resource for swimming, surfing, sailing and other water based activities that attracts both residents and tourists.

 - It is clear to us that the Algarve community of over 400,000 people have not been adequately considered, as there is a clear lack of consultation by the relevant government authorities.

-- The lack of an environmental impact study before any offshore drilling operation is deeply concerning to our association and all the undersigned.
+- The lack of an environmental impact assessment (EIA) before any offshore drilling operation is deeply concerning to our association and all the undersigned.

 We are seriously concerned by the adverse impacts that offshore drilling can have on the environment; that it will not only lead to environmental degradation but also to negative social and economic impacts, as the natural beauty of our coastline is integrally linked with tourism, and is one of the major factors for residents moving to or already living in this area of the Algarve.

 The close proximity of the potential area of operation to the coastline is of great concern to all of us, as well as the fact that the visual amenity of the coast may be compromised due to the presence of semi-permanent vessels and associated infrastructure.
-Furthermore, we are believe that the local community will not receive any direct benefit from the proposed exploration should this application proceed.
+Furthermore, we know that the local community will not receive any direct benefit from the proposed exploration should this deep offshore drilling proceed.

 Our main areas of concern include, but are not limited to:

 - Lack of information on response to emergency situations, such as a subsea rupture

 - Air, noise, water and beach pollution